Geography of Libya: Geographical summary

 From Jabal al Akhdar, Cyrenaica extends southward across a barren grazing belt that gives way to the Sahara Desert, which extends still farther southwest across the Chadian frontier.
 Unlike Cyrenaica, Tripolitania does not extend southward into the desert.
 The southwestern desert region, known as Fezzan, was administered separately during both the Italian regime and the federal period of the Libyan monarchy.
 The large dune seas known as ergs of the Idehan Ubari and the Idehan Murzuq cover much of the land of Fezzan.
+The Haruj volcanic field is in the northeast part of Fezzan.

 In 1969 the revolutionary government officially changed the regional designation of Tripolitania to Western Libya, of Cyrenaica to Eastern Libya, and of Fezzan to Southern Libya; however, the old names were intimately associated with the history of the area, and during the 1970s they continued to be used frequently.
 Cyrenaica comprises 51%, Fezzan 33%, and Tripolitania 16% of the country's area.

 Before Libya achieved independence, its name was seldom used other than as a somewhat imprecise geographical expression.
 The people preferred to be referred to as natives of one of the three constituent regions.
 The separateness of the regions is much more than simply geographical and political, for they have evolved largely as different socioeconomic entities – each with a culture, social structure, and values different from the others.
 Cyrenaica became Arabized at a somewhat earlier date than Tripolitania, and Beduin tribes dominated it.
 The residual strain of the indigenous Berber inhabitants, however, still remains in Tripolitania.
 Fezzan has remained a kind of North African outback, its oases peopled largely by minority ethnic groups.

 The border between Tripolitania and Tunisia is subject to countless crossings by legal and illegal migrants.
 No natural frontier marks the border, and the ethnic composition, language, value systems, and traditions of the two peoples are nearly identical.
 The Cyrenaica region is contiguous with Egypt, and here, too, the border is not naturally defined; illegal as well as legal crossings are frequent.
 In contrast, Fezzan's borders with Algeria, Niger, and Chad are seldom crossed because of the almost total emptiness of the desert countryside.